 - When you donate to Team Marine Parents, you are putting your money behind an organization with over 93% of donated funds being used for outreach programs.

-- MarineParents.com, Inc. has been supporting Marines and their family members for more than 12 years.
+- MarineParents.com, Inc. has been supporting Marines and their family members since January of 2003: more than 17 years!

 - The organization's support and services span the Marine Corps career, from recruit training to MOS schooling, through deployments and retrogrades, from active duty or reserves to reintegration back to civilian life, as well as through injury and recovery from both visible and invisible wounds.

-- Our outreach programs have helped over 300,000 people, both Marines and their family members, with over six million dollars spent in direct support of the services.
+- Our outreach programs have helped over a million people, both Marines and their family members, with over ten million dollars spent in direct support of the services.

 - MarineParents.com, Inc., is an IRS-approved 501(c)(3) public charity eligible to receive tax deductible donations.

 - Each donor receives a receipt from the corporate office with the charity's EIN number for tax purposes.